pleiszenburg/zugbruecke/README.rst

 parameters.
 Instead of leaving the session start with default parameters to pycrosscall, the process can be triggered manually instead.
-Right after import and before ``LoadLibrary`` is invoked for the first time, start a pycrosscall session as follows and pass parameters into it.
+Right after import and before ``LoadLibrary`` is invoked for the first time, start a pycrosscall session as follows and pass parameters like the "log level" into it.

 .. code:: python